-- A one-month clinical elective in either Uganda or Kerala (Southern India), precepted by palliative care practitioners working locally
+- A one-month clinical elective in Kerala (Southern India), Uganda, or Navajo Nation, precepted by palliative care practitioners working locally

 - Mentorship in global palliative care at your home fellowship institution throughout your palliative care fellowship provided by experienced global health faculty

 - A series of regular virtual meetings throughout the fellowship year for track participants and their mentors across all three sites.
 These meetings focus on didactic topics in global palliative care as well as pre-briefing and debriefing.